gaps-closure/emu/design-notes.md

 # Dependencies Installation and QEMU VM Disk Image Creation and OS Installation Notes

-We have developed a non-interactive script that automatically builds QEMU VM images, and installs Ubuntu, and configures it.The earlier process was manual, and is documented below as some of the information could be useful.
-The scripts are easier to use.
+We have developed a non-interactive script that automatically builds QEMU VM images, and installs Ubuntu, and configures it.
 We save the kernels and a golden copy of the QEMU VM images.
 We take snapshots of the images and customize them for use wihtin the emulator.
 The script can optionally also install pre-requisites and NRL CORE on the build server.

 ```
 ./build_qemu_vm_images.sh -h